neurodivergence/neurodivergence/README.md

 idk i see everyone as a person as long as youre not a fucked up individual. im sorry if i show any of my symptoms, i do not like masking

+im very avoidant to clingy people, but clingy to avoidant people. im working on that

 > anyways check out my art

 ![alt text](https://files.catbox.moe/p3im38.png)